savob/savobajic.ca/content/projects/academic/video.md

 We anticipated that since our camera was marked as a "VGA" camera, with a resolution of 640 by 480 pixels, that it would output a video stream that could be readily displayed on a monitor that accepted VGA.
 The betrayal was that the camera had a VGA resolution - *but not framerate*.
 VGA monitors require a 60&nbsp;fps input at that resolution, but the camera only output at 30&nbsp;fps.
 So when we first tried to feed the camera data directly to a monitor it failed to be recognized as a video feed.

 **We would need a frame buffer to show each frame twice to bring the framerate up to 60.** Not only that, but also we needed to do it right otherwise there would be visible artifacts if we were reading from the buffer as it was being partially written to ("screen tares").
 This would need there to be two full frame buffers that we would alternate between reading and writing to, a **"ping-pong"** buffer arrangement.
-We did the math to see how much memory was needed to accomodate this: 12-bit colour depth, 640 by 480 (307&nbsp;200) pixels, so 3&nbsp;686&nbsp;400 bits per frame.
+We did the math to see how much memory was needed to accommodate this: 12-bit colour depth, 640&nbsp;by&nbsp;480 (307&nbsp;200) pixels, so 3&nbsp;686&nbsp;400 bits per frame.
 The FPGA had only a smidgen over 6&nbsp;Mb so it would be unable to hold the frames, so it needed to go off-chip into the Dynamic RAM (DRAM).

 To compound the complexity introduced in moving data off-cip, DRAM is mapped memory (each read/write needs an address), however the pixel data was provided as a stream and the VGA module expected a stream input so I would need to convert between these two methods of data transfer.
 Luckily there was an IP available to me from Xilinx which helped simplify the job for me, amply named `DataMover`.
 So I built out the expanded VGA system around it as the core.